AlexGhiti/rpi_initramfs_e2fsck/README.md

 e2fsck is able to be launched and fix the root partition since everything is in RAM and /boot partition should never be corrupted.

+WHAT IS INSIDE THE REPO ?

+* rpi_initramfs_e2fsck_defconfig: Config used by buildroot.
+* overlay-rpi_initramfs_e2fsck_defconfig: Contains a rootfs overlay (In short, Buildroot builds the initramfs and the init in this directory will overwrite the /init).
+* busybox-rpi_initramfs_e2fsck.config: Config used by busybox.

 HOW TO COMPILE NEW KERNEL ?

 1/ Use buildroot to generate kernel + initramfs